How do I get the most value out of my dairy effluent?

 Soil biology

 Another important aspect to consider is the cost in processing effluent.
-If a solid separator is being utilised to separate solids from the liquids, it does not add any value to the effluent itself.
-It still makes the same product, but with an added cost.
+If you’re using a solid separator to separate solids from the liquids, you are not adding any value to the effluent itself.
+You just end up with the same product, but with an added cost.

 More Info